-After Lung Transplant Surgery at UPMC
+After Lung Transplant Surgery

 After a lung transplant, you will gradually start to feel stronger.
 The end goal is to allow you to live more freely without oxygen.

 Making sure your body accepts the new lungs is vital to your success and recovery.

 Post-Lung Transplant Recovery Process